Content on this page was generated by AI and has not been manually reviewed.

 Do I need an edge router for a home network?

 For most home networks, a capable consumer router with VPN support is enough.
 An edge router becomes more valuable if you’re running a small business, multiple remote workers, or multiple sites that require reliable VPNs and SD-WAN-style reliability.
-How to connect edge vpn: a comprehensive guide to edge vpn setup, connecting clients, and secure remote access

 Can edge routers terminate VPNs for remote workers?